Botanical Name: Cycas revoluta

 Water: Take care to water the soil, not the crown of the plant which can lead to crown rot and may kill the plant.
 Water thoroughly and allow the soil to dry out a bit between waterings, but don't allow it to dry out completely.
-Water less in winter.
+Water less in winter when growth is slower.
 Provide good drainage.

 Temperature: Normal room temperatures 65-75°F/18-24°C

 Soil: Cactus potting mix works well for fast drainage.
 Or combine 2 parts peat-moss based potting mix and 1 part horticultural sand or perlite.

 Fertilizer: Feed monthly spring through fall with a liquid fertilizer (such as 18-6-18) diluted by half.
 Only fertilize when watering to avoid fertilizer burn.
 A slow-release fertilizer also works well, but I only use half the amount recommended on the package.
 The leaves will shrivel and dry up when it has been over-fed.

 Propagation: Seeds take months to germinate and years to grow into a tree.
 Everything about this plant is s-l-o-w.
 Mature plants grow offsets -- called pups -- that can be separated and planted into their own containers.